STEPHEN’S LEGACY: Mother of murdered teenager launches campaign

 “Murder of Stephen Lawrence” – Wikipedia LINK

-Posted on January 6, 2013, in Uncategorized and tagged Charitable trust, David Norris, Death of Stephen Lawrence, Doreen Lawrence, Eltham, London, murder, racism, Stephen Lawrence.
+Posted on January 6, 2013, in Local news, National news and tagged Charitable trust, David Norris, Death of Stephen Lawrence, Doreen Lawrence, Eltham, London, murder, racism, Stephen Lawrence.
 Bookmark the permalink.
 Leave a comment.